|

 they break through, but their screams are

-cut short, making one assume the falls were
+cut short, making one assume the fall was

 fatal.
 However,